bartguz/tqpas/README.md

 I left a few notes around.
 Please, look for comments with 'bg-info' - they give some additional insight.

+Nomenclature - **Storage** - service that holds state and provides it in reactive manner via RXJS observable.
+THIS IS NOT RELATED TO LOCAL OR SESSION STORAGE.
+I used this naming to show distinction from "store" that usually is meant as Redux store, with its built in pub/sub, actions and so on.

 ### tests
 I created tests only for selected files.
 These will give some sense to how I write them.
 Covering everything would be just too time-consuming.
 However, if you wish to see more, I will add them.
 I use Jest on a daily basis, so if something is suboptimal, I may just not know the most fitting API in Jasmine.